Martin D. Walker School of Engineering and Technology professors led fast-paced learning activities during the one-week session.

 Each student who completed the camp and three-weeks of follow-up additional assignments earned three credit hours for Olivet’s introductory engineering course.

-To learn more about Olivet’s Walker School of Engineering and other areas of study, contact the Office of Admissions at firstname.lastname@example.org or 800-648-1463.
+To learn more about Olivet’s Martin D. Walker School of Engineering and Technology and other areas of study, contact the Office of Admissions at firstname.lastname@example.org or 800-648-1463.